iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 ### Migrate from Cluebringer to iRedAPD

+> NOTE: If your server doesn't have Cluebringer installed, please ignore this step.

 In iRedMail-0.9.3, Cluebringer has been removed and replaced by iRedAPD.
 Cluebringer is not under active development and no new release since 2013 (the latest stable release doesn't support IPv6). iRedAPD offers greylisting and